michellexliu/100-days-of-code/log.md

 **Today's Progress**: Made a Twitter bot with Tweepy and started learning React.

 **Thoughts:** Oops missed a few days :( starting to get back into it though & am excited to learn more React!

+### Day 9: November 1, 2020

+**Today's Progress**: Completed most of the [tic tac toe tutorial!](https://reactjs.org/tutorial/tutorial.html) on the React website!

+**Thoughts:** Still don't completely understand how React components and props work, but I think I'm starting to get the hang of it!
+It's really cool to see all the things React can do and am super excited to start implementing it into my personal projects :)